bytedeco/javacv/README.txt

 ==Changes==
+===April 5, 2010===
+ * Fixed up `clone()` methods to avoid the need to cast
+ * Removed the `fullScreen` argument from `CanvasFrame` constructors, which will now switch to full-screen mode only when a `screenNumber` is explicitly passed
+ * Renamed FrameGrabber.ColorMode.GRAYSCALE to GRAY
+ * Replaced deprecated functions from FFmpegFrameGrabber and FFmpegFrameRecorder
+ * FFmpegFrameGrabber can now resize images

 ===March 21, 2010===
  * Added new classes and methods used by ProCamTracker: `cvkernels`, `JavaCV.fractalTriangleWave()`, `ImageAligner`, `LMImageAligner`, `ImageTransformer`, `ProjectiveTransformer`, `ProjectiveGainBiasTransformer`, `ProCamTransformer`, and `ReflectanceInitializer`
  * `CameraDevice.Settings` has a new `deviceFile` property (used by a `FrameGrabber`), which brings up a file dialog for some `PropertyEditor`s